 In-service distributions.
 You may be entitled to receive an in-service distribution.
 However, this distribution is not in addition to your other benefits and will therefore reduce the value of the benefits you will receive at retirement.
 This distribution is made at your election and will be made in accordance with the forms of distributions available under the Plan and under the contracts in which the Plan assets are invested.

 Conditions and limitations.
-Generally you may receive a distribution from the Plan from certain accounts prior to your termination of employment provided you satisfy the condition described below:
+Generally you may receive a distribution from the Plan from certain accounts prior to your termination of employment provided you satisfy any of the conditions described below:

-• you have attained age 59 1/2
+- you have attained age 59.5 - Disability